|

 but forlorn battle here is recognized and appreciated.

-to make it clear that Operation Reward was much more than an enjoyable way to
+want to make it clear that Operation Reward was much more than an enjoyable way

-spend a Saturday afternoon.
-It was meant to remind us that this lonely watch is
+to spend a Saturday afternoon.
+It was meant to remind us that this lonely watch

 people care.”